kwurst/CS-448/Syllabus.md

 The students will have to learn new technology and techniques on their own as required for the specific project, showing the importance of continuing professional development.
 They will have to reflect on their learning and make frequent written and oral status reports on their individual and team progress.
 They will be encouraged to contribute the results of their learning and their work back to the professional community.

-The students will explore what it means to be a professional software developer.
+The students will explore and reflect on what it means to be a professional software developer.

 ## Course-Level Student Learning Outcomes